LakshaySharma10/LakshaySharma10/README.md

-## 👋 Hey there, I'm Lakshay Sharma!
+# Hey 👋, I'm Lakshay

 A passionate **Fullstack Developer** and a **Computer Science Engineering** student specializing in **Artificial Intelligence and Machine Learning** from India.